ianpaga/ianpaga/README.md

 `Astrophysicist`

 🔭 I'm a Postdoctoral researcher in astrophysics at [Stanford](https://profiles.stanford.edu/ian-padilla-gay) and [SLAC National Lab](https://theory.slac.stanford.edu/person/ian-padilla-gay) sharing about my journey & research. <br/>
-🌱 I hold a PhD in Astrophysics from the [Niels Bohr Institute](https://nbi.ku.dk/english/), University of Copenhagen, where Quantum Mechanics was first formulated! <br/>
+🌱 I hold a PhD in Astrophysics from the [Niels Bohr Institute](https://nbi.ku.dk/english/) where Quantum Mechanics was first formulated! <br/>
 👯 I mostly develop code for astrophysics & particle physics and currently looking to collaborate on Machine Learning/AI projects. <br/>
 ⚡ Fun fact: In astrophysics lingo "heavy elements" are everything but Hydrogen & Helium. <br/>
 ✨ Right now I'm learning about Data Analytics & how to make cool visualizations to gain insights from data. <br/>